bernatixer/Gevolution/README.md

 ## Demo

 You can see the progression of the game in the following [page](https://bernatixer.github.io/Gevolution/).
-> Note: This page is not up to date with the code
+> Note: Demo is not up to date with the code

 ## Installation